November 21st 2017

 Cutting out bread can be difficult but there's an easy way to replace it in your sandwiches - this super healthy and low-carb Amelia Freer recipe

-Firstly I like flavour, so I make an alternative “mayonnaise” which is basically just a pesto but made with soaked cashew nuts and blended till smooth.
-If you don’t want to make this then buy a good fresh pesto instead.
+Firstly I like flavour, so I make a creamy pesto which is basically just a pesto but made with soaked cashew nuts and blended till smooth.
+If you don’t want to make this then buy a good fresh pesto or good quality mayonnaise instead.

 1 cup of soaked cashew nuts